En-ROADS brukerveiledning

 Global greenhouse gas emissions (GHGs) in the En-ROADS Baseline Scenario and historical data, in gigatons of CO2 or CO2 equivalents per year.
 CO2 equivalents are used to standardize the effect of all greenhouse gases in terms of CO2.

 The Greenhouse Gas Net Emissions graph measures the total gross greenhouse gas emissions minus the total net anthropogenic carbon dioxide removal (CDR).
-Contributions to gross GHGs are from carbon dioxide (CO2), nitrous oxide (N2O), methane (CH4), and the F-gases (PFCs, SF6 and HFCs).
+Contributions to gross GHGs are from carbon dioxide (CO2), nitrous oxide (N2O), methane (CH4), and the F-gases (HFCs, PFCs, and SF6).

 Statistical fit🔗